ryankooy/liri-node-app/README.md

 ### Do-What-It-Says

 Liri provides a feature called Do-What-It-Says, which reads content from a text file named random.txt and executes any argument and query term that is present.
 The text must contain one of the arguments discussed above, followed by a comma, then a search term surrounded by quotes.
-One must simply type `node liri do-what-it-says` to utilize this feature.
+A user simply types `node liri do-what-it-says` to utilize this feature.

 ![the 'do-what-it-says' argument](https://media.giphy.com/media/SUczF0kBZWgh37cb5j/giphy.gif)

 ## Technologies Used

-The Liri Node App is dependent on multiple modules and technologies, incorporating:
+The Liri Node App is dependent on multiple modules, packages, and technologies, incorporating:

-* Node.js
+* Node.js, the CLI
-* Node-Spotify-API
+* Node-Spotify-API, the package for accessing Spotify's API
-* Axios
+* Axios, for "getting" data from the Bands In Town and OMDB APIs
-* fs
+* fs, the module for reading and writing text in separate files
-* Moment.js
+* Moment.js, the package for Liri's date formatting
-* DotEnv
+* DotEnv, for securely storing the Spotify package's client id and secret